PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     ![decorative](../help/images/ycode-list.png)

-If you **can’t find the site in your Course list**, contact your departmental administrator or professional support team to check that the site exists and/or enroll you.
+If you **can’t find the site in your Course list**, contact your departmental administrator or professional support team to check that the site exists and/or enrol you.

 ## General settings
 For an introduction to key parts of the site, see the [Detailed guide: Navigate Ultra sites](../ultra/navigate-ultra-sites.md)